Azure/FTALive-Sessions/content/analytics/fabric/lakehouse-warehouse-made-easy/content.md

 1. [How do I enable Fabric?](https://techcommunity.microsoft.com/t5/educator-developer-blog/step-by-step-guide-to-enable-microsoft-fabric-for-microsoft-365/ba-p/3831115)
 1. [Can I trial Fabric?](https://learn.microsoft.com/en-us/fabric/get-started/fabric-trial#start-the-fabric-preview-trial)
 1. Is it a replacement to Azure Synapse?
-1. When will it go GA?
+1. What's the roadmap?
+See: [aka.ms/FabricRoadmap](aka.ms/FabricRoadmap)
 </br>
 </br>